Adapting to Virtual Clinical Trials with Proven Innovative Technology

 How CROs Adapt to Sponsors’ Desired Levels of Virtual Clinical Trials

 Sponsors depend on CROs to adapt—biopharmas outsource roughly 50% to CROs, and that percentage continues to grow each year.
-CROs who quickly adapt to virtualization gain an edge to compete and outperform, and the opportunity to rise above industry challenges.
+CROs who quickly adapt to virtualization using proven innovative technology complemented by an unmatched partnership experience gain a competitive edge, and the opportunity to rise above industry challenges.
 Virtualization requirements constantly evolve as study teams adapt to ongoing disruptions, including patients missing hospital visits, sites closing or being overwhelmed with COVID-19 patients, or interruptions to the clinical supply chain.

 - Rapidly reduce patient and site burden